 #4.
 Complimentary Delta Sky Club Lounge access

 Without the card, access normally costs you a boatload, but this card gives you complimentary access whenever you fly Delta.
 Up to two guests can enter with you at a discounted day rate of $29.
 Other guests will have to pay $50 each for a day pass.
 The Delta Sky Club is a great place to unwind and de-stress during your travels.
-Amenities include complimentary alcoholic and non-alcoholic beverages, snacks, Wi-Fi, clean private restrooms (some even have showers), and satellite TVs.
+Amenities (which vary by location) include complimentary alcoholic and non-alcoholic beverages, snacks, Wi-Fi, clean private restrooms (some even have showers), and satellite TVs.
 A few even have putting greens!

 #5.
 Free first checked bag